himanshu27tasveer/ReactT/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `json-server --watch db.json -d 2000 -p 3001`
+This will run another server on port 3001 with delay 2000ms which is used to fetch images and other data.
+For using this you must be in another folder named json-sever available in this repository.

 ### `yarn test`